-While completing the MAc program you can choose to train in a specialized field of study and receive a certificate upon completion of any of the following programs.
-Specialty certificate programs are offered based on faculty availability and student interest.
-Certificates are available in:
+While completing the DTCM/MTCM/DAc/MAc program you can choose to train in a specialized field of study in any of the following areas.
+Specialty programs are offered based on faculty availability and student interest.
+Specializations are available in:

 - Dr. Gary Dolowich, M.D., L.Ac., Department Co-Chair